On Walkup's class ${\cal K}(d)$ and a minimal triangulation of $(S^3 \times \rotatebox{90}{\ltimes} S^1)^{\#3}$: Walkup's class

 A {\em stacked ball} of dimension $d$ (in short, a stacked $d$-ball) may be defined as a $d$-dimensional pseudomanifold $X$ with boundary such that $\Lambda(X)$ is a tree.
 (We recall that a tree is a minimally connected graph, i.e., a connected graph which is disconnected by the removal of any of its edges.)
 A {\em stacked $d$-sphere} may be defined as the boundary of a stacked $(d+1)$-ball.
 Since a tree on at least two vertices has (at least two) end vertices, a trivial induction shows that a stacked $d$-ball actually triangulates a topological $d$-ball, and hence a stacked $d$-sphere triangulates a topological $d$-sphere.
-(For the same reason, our definition of stacked balls and stacked spheres is clearly equivalent to the usual definition found in the literature.)

-For a simplicial complex $X$ of dimension $d$, $f_j = f_j(X)$ denotes the number of $j$-dimensional faces of $X$ ($0\leq j\leq d$), and the vector $f(X) = (f_0, \dots, f_d)$ is called the {\em face vector} of $X$.
-From our definitions, it is easy to see that the face vector of a stacked $d$-sphere $X$ is determined by its dimension $d$ and the number of vertices $f_0$, as follows.
+By the same reason, a simplicial complex is a stacked $d$-sphere if and only if it is obtained from the standard sphere $S^{\,d}_{d +2}$ by finite sequence of starring vertices in facets (see \cite[Proposition 4]{bd13}).
+(This last condition is usually used to define stacked spheres in the literature.)
+Since an $n$-vertex stacked $d$-sphere is obtained from $S^{\,d}_{d + 2}$ by $(n - d - 2)$ starring and each starring induces ${d+1 \choose j}$ new $j$-faces and retains all the old $j$-faces for $1\leq j < d$ (respectively, kills only one old $j$-face for $j=d$), it follows that it has $(n-d-2){d+1 \choose j} + {d+2 \choose j+1}$ $j$-faces for $1\leq j < d$, and $(n-d-2)d + (d+2)$ facets.
+On simplifying, we get\,:

 \begin{lemma}$\!\!\!${\bf .} The face vector of any $d$-dimensional stacked sphere satisfies

 \end{lemma}

 In \cite{wa}, Walkup defined the class ${\cal K}(d)$ as the family of all $d$-dimensional simplicial complexes all whose vertex-links are stacked $(d - 1)$-spheres.
 Clearly, all the members of ${\cal K}(d)$ are triangulated manifolds and, indeed, for $d\leq 2$, ${\cal K}(d)$ consists of all triangulated $d$-manifolds.